 Ofcom has approved CEDR as an Alternative Dispute Resolution (ADR) service.
 This service is for customers who have an unresolved complaint subscribed to CEDR as the independent adjudicator.

-When you use the POSTRS service you can expect us to be polite and professional and that we will adhere to the following service standards:
+When you refer a claim to CEDR you can expect us to be polite and professional and that we will adhere to the following service standards:

-POSTRS is an alternative dispute resolution service and is not the postal regulator, so POSTRS cannot force a member company to do anything that is not part of a POSTRS adjudicator's decision.
+CEDR is an alternative dispute resolution service provider and is not the aviation regulator, that role is undertaken by the Civil Aviation Authority.
+We cannot, therefore, force an airline to do anything that is not part of a CEDR adjudicator's decision.

-POSTRS is unable to give individuals advice either about the merits of their claim or on how to construct their claim.
-The same is true for POSTRS member companies.
-POSTRS must act independently at all times to settle a dispute in a fair and reasonable way.
+CEDR is unable to give individuals advice either about the merits of their claim or on how to construct their claim.
+The same is true for airlines registered with CEDR.
+We must act independently at all times to settle a dispute in a fair and reasonable way.